What Is A Sitemap: How To Create A Sitemap In WordPress Using Rank Math

 How To Submit XML Sitemaps To Google

-Here are the processes that you can follow to submit a sitemap to Google.
+Here are the processes you can follow to submit a sitemap to Google.

 • Login to Google Search Console

-• Click on ” Sitemaps” on the left navigation bar
+• Click on” Sitemaps” on the left navigation bar

 • Enter the sitemap URL